umarX/newDays/README.md

 # newDays
 Project of future.
-Let's do it togather but first think what the hell it is.
+Let's do it togather but first think what the hell it is :) :)